johnd-dc3/cityandthewall-backend/README.md

 - Group endpoints together in Swagger
 - Update Swagger response types

+## Alter the database
+- Make changes to prisma.schema and push prototype via `npx prisma db push`
+- Note: Changing the name of a model requires change all related files in the application, and will drop the original tables when migrating
+- Seed with new entries
+- Add more models (e.g.: User) to prisma.schema
+- Generate resources: `npx nest generate resource`

 # Environment tips
 - Prevent "Delete 'CR' eslint(prettier/prettier)" lint: add `"endOfLine": "auto"` to prettier.rc
+- Word wrap shortcut: Alt + z
 - Make sure prettier config overrides settings.json by adding a .vscode/settings.json and the following lines to it:
 ```
 {